Head Start: A Comprehensive Look at its Origins, Evolution, and Impact in the United States

 Whether you're a parent considering Head Start for your child or an educator working in the program, here are some tips and expert advice to maximize the benefits:

-• Advocate for your child: Work with Head Start staff to ensure that your child's individual needs are met.
+- Advocate for your child: Work with Head Start staff to see to it that your child's individual needs are met.

 FAQ: Frequently Asked Questions About Head Start